abstratt/cloudfier-maven-plugin/README.md

 Publishes a local project to a Cloudfier server.

+Parameters:
+- kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")
+- kirra.project.slug - the unique identifier for a project (defaults to "${project.groupId}-${project.artifactId}-${project.version}")

 #### cloudfier-maven-plugin:test

 Runs the test suite for a project currently deployed on a Cloudfier server.

+Parameters:
+- kirra.uri - the URI of the Cloudfier server (defaults to "http://develop.cloudfier.com")
+- kirra.project.slug - the unique identifier for a project (defaults to "${project.groupId}-${project.artifactId}-${project.version}")

 #### cloudfier-maven-plugin:generate